Oguzozcn/Azure-Movie-Recommendation-System/README.md

  - Select web and drag down two of it next to if condition.
 Name them success email and fail email.
 Inside setting URL set by azure logic apps (we are going to use it to schedule and send emails)

+- Create a logic app, on resource group and publish on workflow.
+Then create a trigger, select schedule.

+- Run the pipeline and it will email.